fishonamos/fishonamos/README.md

 # I'm Fishon!

-I'm a Backend Developer and Technical Writer with 2+ years of experience in software development and technical writing.
+I'm a Backend Developer with 2+ years of experience in software development.
 I have a passion for creating scalable and efficient systems, and also consistently striving to improve performance and reliability of backend systems.

 I have a strong understanding of Python, Node Js, PHP, and Java.
 I also understand how to use cloud technologies such AWS and Google Clouds.
 I'm an active member of the open source community and have contributed to several projects.